 Set in a winding row of circa-1900 cottages across from covelike Omena Bay, Jim and Kathy Miller’s home is a green experiment gone right.
 It fits in so well that strangers have stopped their cars to ask the recent transplants from California (though Kathy is a Michigan native) how they came to own the 19th-century Omena Inn—which is actually located two doors down from the Millers.

-The truth is that the Millers built this home just four years ago on a wildly overgrown lot that used to be the old inn’s tennis court.
+The truth is that the Millers built this energy efficient home just four years ago on a wildly overgrown lot that used to be the old inn’s tennis court.
 With its broad-shouldered Craftsman exterior, stone-faced wraparound porch and generously landscaped yard, the home looks as though it has graced this setting for many decades.

 But this house speaks to the future as much as, if not more than, it hearkens to the past.
 Admiring passersby would be surprised to learn that the porch’s decking is not wood at all, but planks made from recycled milk jugs stamped with a convincing wood-grain finish.
 And that the siding is not cedar but a tree-saving cement-fiber product called HardiePlank.